Ar-Dee08/websys-proj-main/drafts/readme.txt

 "git push origin main" push the resolved origin main "git pull origin main" synch your main with the remote repo

+IMPORTANT NOTE:
-IMPORTANT NOTE ADD THE UPDATED DB
+ADD THE UPDATED DB

 to do:
 // dashboard